Acephoeni-X/ISTE-HACKATHON/README.md

 "Security used to be an inconvenience sometimes, but now it’s a necessity all the time."
                                                                   - Martina Navratilova.
 - This project is intended for single users/organisations.
-- They can browse safely using our secured browser, can filter Emails using our Spam filter.
+- They can browse safely using our secured browser,
+- They can filter Emails using our Spam filter.
 - They can create a fully secured account using our strong password generator.
 - This project includes Two-factor authentication for further safety and privacy.
 - User can also send AES encrypted end to end emails using our software.

 Features:
-- Secure mail sender
+- Secure Mail Sender
 - Secure Browser
 - Strong Password Generator
-- Spam filter
+- Spam Filter

 Technologies used:
 - Dependencies require for the software is only NPMs for Node JS.